Magnetic Resonance Choreography of Spins

-The Han lab's research pushes the frontiers of nuclear magnetic resonance (NMR) and electron paramagnetic resonance (EPR) spectroscopy for the study of materials, macromolecular complexes and biological interactions.
+The Han Lab's research pushes the frontiers of magnetic resonance spectroscopy for the study of biomolecular interactions, biomolecular and materials surfaces, and the property of their hydration layers.
 The particular emphasis is on the interrogation of interfaces and local structures through locally amplified NMR spectroscopy of materials and biological systems.
-The study of local features at the nanometer and sub nanometer scale is achieved through the use of strategic or intrinsic electron spin probes and by employing orders of magnitudes of signal enhancements, achieved through polarization transfer from the electron spin probes to the surrounding nuclear spins, which process is termed dynamic nuclear polarization (DNP).
+The study of local features at the nanometer and sub-nanometer scale is achieved through the use of strategic or intrinsic electron spin probes, and by employing orders of magnitudes of signal enhancements, achieved through polarization transfer from the electron spin probes to the surrounding nuclear spins, which process is termed dynamic nuclear polarization (DNP).